uihilab/HydroLang/hydrolang/bmi-implementation/README.md

 ## Acknowledgements
-This project is developed by the University of Iowa Hydroinformatics Lab (UIHI Lab): https://hydroinformatics.uiowa.edu/.
+This project is developed by the University of Iowa Hydroinformatics Lab (UIHI Lab):

+https://hydroinformatics.uiowa.edu/.

-With the support of the Cosortium of Universities for the Advancement of Hydrological Science [CUAHSI](https://www.cuahsi.org/) through the [Hydroinformatics Innovation Fellowship](https://www.cuahsi.org/grant-opportunities/hydroinformatics-innovation-fellowship).
+And with the support of the Cosortium of Universities for the Advancement of Hydrological Science [CUAHSI](https://www.cuahsi.org/) through the [Hydroinformatics Innovation Fellowship](https://www.cuahsi.org/grant-opportunities/hydroinformatics-innovation-fellowship).

 ## References